-After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections
+After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections I The Central Collections Unit monitors the recovery of the claim.

 The agency has had 0 Administrative Disqualification Hearings for Child Care Recipients in 2024.